haiwera-silk-cd/magento-devdocs/guides/v2.2/frontend-dev-guide/css-topics/css-preprocess.md

 ## The `@import` directive rules of usage {#fedg_css-import}
 You can import local and remote `.less` and `.css` files in your `.less` Magento stylesheets by using the standard LESS [`@import` directive](http://lesscss.org/features/#import-directives-feature).
-According to the `@import` syntax, specifying the file extension for the imported file is not mandatory.
-For example, the following notation is allowed:
+According to the `@import` syntax, specifying the file extension for the imported file is not mandatory. 例如， the following notation is allowed:

 {%highlight css%}
 @import 'source/lib/_lib';